Close Brothers Novices' Handicap Chase Odds

-Day one of the Cheltenham Festival concludes with the Close Brothers Novices' Chase, previously run as the Jewson Novices' Handicap Chase run over two and a half miles.
-This race was won in 2017 by the Alan Fleming-trained Tully East from odds of 8/1.
+The penultimate race on day one of the Cheltenham Festival is the Close Brothers Novices' Chase, previously run as the Jewson Novices' Handicap Chase run over two and a half miles.
+This race was won in 2019 by the Henry De Bromhead-trained A Plus Tard.

 Festival Novices' Handicap Chase Background